-In 2021, tuition for full-time students at New York City College of Technology of the City University of New York was $6,930 a year for in-state students and $14,880 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time students at New York City College of Technology of the City University of New York was $6,930 a year for in-state students and $14,880 a year for out-of-state students.

 Tuition for international students at New York City College of Technology of the City University of New York is $14,880 per year.

 New York City College of Technology of the City University of New York is a public, state institution, so it offers a reduced tuition rate of $6,930 for in-state students who attend full-time.
-For students who are not considered New York-residents, out-of-state tuition is $14,880 a year.
+For non-New York residents, out-of-state tuition is $14,880 a year.

 City Tech has the same tuition for international students as for those from out of state.

-International students at New York City College of Technology of the City University of New York can expect to pay around $14,880 per year, before any scholarships or financial aid.
+International students at New York City College of Technology of the City University of New York usually pay around $14,880 per year, before any scholarships, grants or other financial aid.

 Tuition and fees may vary depending on program, course level, location, and more.